Markus8888888/Blaze-Watch/README.md

+BlazeWatch - "AI-Powered Wildfire Risk Predictor"

+BlazeWatch is an AI-driven web tool that predicts Canadian wildfire spreads over time, and visualizes it on an interactive map, helping local communities to stay alert of potential fires.

+Process

+Training the Machine Learning (ML) Model:
+- Our web app uses satilite and weather data to train a ML model to predict fire spreads.
+The model takes the maximum and minimum latitude and longitude points from each daily fire, which represent the bounding circle of the fire.
+This informs the model of the N/E/S/W edge points.
+- Given a day's fire boundary, the model's target outputs will be the next day's edge coordinates.
+-

 # 🔥 BlazeWatch – AI-Powered Wildfire Risk Prediction

 BlazeWatch is an AI-driven web tool that predicts wildfire risk and visualizes it on an interactive map, helping communities and responders stay ahead of potential fires.